Dept. Code: IGS

 Certificate in Security Management

 The Certificate in Security Management is designed to prepare organizational administrators to meet the various multidimensional security challenges that have faced our planet in the last two decades: from the aftermath of 9/11 to the most recent crisis of COVID-19.
 The program is grounded in an academic, theoretical, understanding of security problems and emergency management strategies.
 It also emphasizes the development of the practitioner’s arts within the strategic, tactical and operational realms of security administration.
-The certificate requires twelve (12) credits and can be completed entirely in the summer or over the course of the academic year.
-It is offered in a hybrid format, with 50% of the courses in person and 50% online.
+The certificate requires twelve (12) credits, and it is offered in a hybrid format, with 50% of the courses in person and 50% online.
 MAIA students may also complete the Certificate in Security Management as a concentration in the M.A. program.

 Joint/Dual Degree Programs